Time line of John Brown University

 April- Dr. David Vila, assistant professor of religion and philosophy, is awarded a Fulbright Scholar grant as a lecturer/researcher at Yarmouk University in Irbid, Jordan.
 During his time in Jordan, Vila will also conduct archeological research on the transition from Byzantine to Islamic culture in northern Jordan.

-May- JBU and Kanakuk Kamps announce a partnership in a unique program, providing youth workers with the opportunity to earn a graduate degree in youth and family ministries while interning at Kanakuk Kamps in Branson, Missouri.
+May- JBU and Kanakuk Kamps announce a partnership in a unique program, providing youth workers with the opportunity to earn a graduate degree in youth and family ministries while interning at Kanakuk Kamps in Branson, Mo.

 September- Enrollment passes the two thousand mark for the first time, at 2,081 students for the fall of 2006.
 The announcement of student loan default rates also shows that JBU has the second lowest numbers in Arkansas of delinquent students in loan-repayment programs at 0.6 percent.
 The national rate is 5.1 at the time.
 JBU attributes its unusually low default rate to the character of its graduates, who are both willing and able to repay student loans.